 - a.
-President - b.
-Wice-President waysalb and to jeem IIana satifusol aviduoaxa and - c.
-Secretary ind-owd to despose and none to Diamod desbud and to - . d.
-Treasurer of analyst not shaeps of salareleb of graduen esidim
+President

+- b.
+Vice-President

+- c.
+Secretary

+- d.
+Treasurer

 Section 2.
-Representatives nolarss one linewed gradual and iles
+Representatives

-- a.
-One representative from the D.Min. degree program - b.
+a.
+One representative from the D.Min. degree program

+b.
 One representative from the Th.M. degree program

 - c.
 M. Div. degree program - (1) Three representatives from the senior class - b.
-One representative from the Th.M. degree program - (2) Three representatives from the middler class - (3) Three representatives from the junior class - d.
-M.R.E. degree program - (1) One representative from the senior class - (2) One representative from the junior class - e.
+One representative from the Th.M. degree program (2) Three representatives from the middler class - (3) Three representatives from the junior class - d.
+M.A.C.E. degree program - (1) One representative from the senior class - (2) One representative from the junior class - e.
 Associate degree program - (1) One representative from the senior class - (2) One representative from the junior class

 Section 3.
-The committee Chairpersons

-Elected chairpersons of the constitutional standing committees.
+The committee Chairpersons Elected chairpersons of the constitutional standing committees.